tokahuke/yaque/readme.md

 # Yaque: Yet Another QUEue

-Yaque is yet another disk-backed persistent queue for Rust.
+Yaque is yet another disk-backed persistent queue (and mutex) for Rust.
 It implements an SPSC channel using your OS' filesystem.
 Its main advantages over a simple `VecDeque<T>` are that
 * You are not constrained by your RAM size, just by your disk size.
 This means you can store gigabytes of data without getting OOM killed.
 * Your data is safe even if you program panics.
 All the queue state is